-The simultaneous deck and submersed readings are stored by pressing "Enter".
-Each record will be stored with a time stamp which will flash on the data logger readout.
-Record this time.
-All readings can be subsequently retrieved at the end of the cruise.
+The simultaneous deck and submersed readings are recorded on the field sheet.
+Each record will be accompanied by a time stamp which will flash on the data logger readout.
+Record this time on the field sheet.

 Shallow Water Monitoring (DataFlow and Fixed Continuous Monitors)